bg4407/AMAZON-MARKETPLACE-E-COMMERCE-PLATFORM-/docs/DesignDoc.md

 **Strategy**
-We targeted 90% code coverage across the project with our unit tests because this would ensure minimal gaps in the coverage while still being achievable.
+We targeted 90% code coverage across the project with our unit tests because this would ensureminimal gaps in the coverage while still being achievable.

 **U-fund API Class Level Code Coverage:**
 ![Replace with Class Level Code Coverage, etc.](Code-Coverage.png)